 In case options 1-3 are not available and you own a GNSS base station, you have the additional option to calculate the base location in retrospect using third-party software.
 For this workflow, place the base station when you arrive at the field.
 Configure the GNSS receiver as a base station and start logging.
 Depending on the base station model, you will log the RINEX file to an SD card in the receiver or stream it to a laptop or mobile device.
 In order to get sufficiently accurate results, the static GNSS observation time should be at least one hour.
 At least two days after your flights, you can upload the RINEX files to an online GNSS data processing facility that uses Earth-wide orbit, clock and Earth-rotation corrections to estimate the base location in retrospect.

 This method is typically used when the base length to a reference station is too long.
 In remote areas this is common.
 A longer logging duration is suggested to get a more accurate base location.

-A widely-used third-party software that works world-wide is the Australian service Auspos.
-Upload your RINEX files at least two days after the data collection and you will receive the base location with a detailed report via email.
+The Australian service Auspos is a widely-used third-party software that works worldwide.
+Upload your RINEX files at least two days after the data collection, and you will receive the base location with a detailed report via email.
 For Trimble users, RTX is a good tool available in TBC.